bioinf/Sibelia/USAGE.md

 	-o <dir name> or --outdir <dir name>

 By default, "Sibelia" places output files in current working directory.
-Setting this parameter will change output directory to <dir name>.
+Setting this parameter will change output directory.

 Directory for temporary files
 -----------------------------